Freedom of Information Law (FOIL)

 You will be charged 25 cents per page for photocopying or the actual cost of reproduction.
 Please make your check payable to New York State Department of Environmental Conservation and record the tracking number in the memo section of your check.
 When available, electronic copies will be provided at no cost.

 What if I want to appeal a determination that some or all of the records that I have requested are being withheld?

-Where the Department does not timely respond to a FOIL request, or if a request for access to records has been denied in whole or in part, an appeal may be filed with the Department's FOIL Appeals Officer.
+Where the Department does not respond to a FOIL request, or denies access to records in whole or in part, an appeal may be filed with the Department's FOIL Appeals Officer within 30 days.

 FOIL Appeals Officer